Google Maps and Google Local Finder Explained

 The reason for having two systems is actually pretty straightforward.
 It all comes back to user intent:

 1. Google Local Finder returns results within a small geographic area, making it easy to find nearby businesses.
-It’s tied to Google Business Profiles and is typically triggered by a user clicking on a local pack result.
+It’s tied to Google Business Profiles and is typically triggered by a user clicking on a local pack result or the ‘more businesses’ button at the bottom of the local pack.

 2. Google Maps takes a broader approach to results and isn’t as focused on a small geographic area.
 This is because it was originally conceived as a mapping engine; a tool that can help you plan your journey and find services such as gas stations, hotels, and restaurants en-route.